hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 ## NCTS5 key dates

-The following dates are subject to change.
-You should monitor this section regularly.

 | Event                                              | Date(s)                  |
 |----------------------------------------------------|--------------------------|
 | NCTS5 Transition period end date                   | 21 January 2025 00:00:00 |